XucXystDuc2018/WeatherApp/README.md

 ## ✨ Features

-- ✅ Create, edit, delete, and sort tasks
-- ✔️ Mark tasks as complete
--  Organize tasks by project
--  Persist tasks using `localStorage`
+- ✅ Search for weather data based on location provided by users
+- ✔️ Switch between metric unit and US unit
+-  Show weather forecast for the next 6 days

 ---